mayormaier/keycloak-microservice-docs/posts/2-system-architecture.md

 ### VPC Overview

 **Virtual Private Clouds (VPCs)** are logically isolated sections of the AWS cloud that act are assigned to one customer.
 Think of a VPC like a virtual data center in the cloud.
 Each VPC is divided into **subnets**, each with their own **route table** and set of **security groups**.
 Subnets are blocks of IP address space within the larger VPC block.
 Route tables determine how each subnet handles traffic, and security groups act as a host based firewall, but security groups can be applied to multiple hosts.
-For more information about the structure of VPCs, check out [this article by so and so]().
+For more information about the structure of VPCs, check out [this article by BMC's Joe Hertvik](https://www.bmc.com/blogs/aws-vpc-virtual-private-cloud/).

 ### How is Traffic Routed?